 - Air-dry dishes and line-dry clothes if possible.

 #4 Renewable Energy

 There are more options than ever to use renewable energy.
-When building a new home, orient it to avoid overhead summer sun and to benefit from winter sun in cooler climates.
+When building a new home, orient it to avoid the overhead summer sun and to benefit from the winter sun in cooler climates.
 Try a solar pool heating system, which can cut costs for heating swimming pools or hot tubs.
 Under certain conditions, installing solar cells might be right for you.

 #5 Vehicle Use